Efficient Algorithm Design of Dynamic Spectrum Access by Whittle Index: System Model and Problem Formulation

 The system model comprises a parent network and a sub-network that shares a certain number of channels with the former.
 The goal of channel allocation is to optimize the selection of channels of the sub-network so that we can maximize total throughput while minimizing interference to the parent network.

-In \figurename\ref{channel model}, the larger-sized MBS is a base station of the parent network while a smaller FBS of the sub-network is choosing among a set of channels allowed to be shared with the MBS.
+The larger-sized MBS is a base station of the parent network while a smaller FBS of the sub-network is choosing among a set of channels allowed to be shared with the MBS.
 Due to resource limits and interference constraints, at each time, the FBS can only choose a portion of the shared channels to assign to the sub-network users for transmitting data.
 However, the data transmission can be successful only if the assigned channel is in the good state (currently not used by the MBS of the parent network).
 For each shared channel, we adopt the widely recognized $2$-state Markov model, also known as Gilbert-Elliott model as shown in \figurename\ref{channel model}.
-Let $S\in\{0\left(\text{poor}\right),1\left(\text{good}\right)\}$ represent the current state of a channel.
-The probabilities $p_0$ and $p_1$ indicate the likelihood of a channel being in the poor or good state, respectively.
+Let $S\in\{S_0:=0\left(\text{poor}\right), S_1:=1\left(\text{good}\right)\}$ represent the current state of a channel.
 The transition probabilities between the two states $0$ and $1$ are denoted by $p_{00}$, $p_{01}$, $p_{10}$ and $p_{11}$.
 By employing cognitive capabilities, the FBS of the sub-network can acquire the CQI from a channel it just chose, denoted by $q\left(t\right)\in\mathbb{Z}$ at time~$t$.
 In our study, let~$K$ denote the number of CQI levels under investigation.
 Consequently, $q(t)$ satisfies the condition that $1\leq q\left(t\right)\leq K$.
 Note that CQI levels are not channel states but contain information about the current state of a channel.
-Specifically, there is a known probability of observing a specific CQI level given a channel state as shown in Table~\ref{notation}.
-Our main notations are summarized in Table~\ref{notation}.
+Specifically, there is a known probability of observing a specific CQI level given a channel state.
+Our main notations are summarized in Table~\ref{tab:notations}.